csgillespie/efficientR/main.md

 Note that these functions are for personal use and are unlikely to interfere with code from other people.
 For this reason even if you use a certain package every day, we don't recommend loading it in your `.Rprofile`.
-Shortening long function names for interactive (but not reproducible code writing).
+Shortening long function names for interactive (but not reproducible code writing) is another option for using `.Rprofile` to increase efficiency.
 If you frequently use `View()`, for example, you may be able to save time by referring to it in abbreviated form.
 This is illustrated below to make it faster to view datasets (although with IDE-driven autocompletion, outlined in the next section, the time savings is less.)